r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 So what I'm saying is, I think the overland route is the best choice right now.

 **Holmes:**
 Good grief.
 No sooner are we done with one Lostbelt than we're off to a second.
-Your thoughts, {(M) Mr. /(F) Ms. } Fujimaru?
+Your thoughts, [♂ Mr. /♀ Ms. ] Fujimaru?

 ---